oleander/remap/README.md

 > See `Remap::State::Extension#execute` for more details

-### Fixed values
+### Fixed & semi-fixed values

 A mapper can define required options using `option`.
-These values can be referenced any where in the mapper and can be set to a fixed path using `set`
+These values can be referenced any where in the mapper and can be set to a fixed path using `set`.

 ``` ruby
 class Mapper < Remap::Base